GGKanKi/mrp/README.md

 NovusMRP: Material Requirements Planning System Overview
-NovusMRP is a specialized Material Requirements Planning system designed for [Company Name] to streamline inventory management, procurement, and production tracking.
-This system serves as the capstone project for [Your Course/Degree Name] at [Your University/College].
+NovusMRP is a specialized Material Requirements Planning system designed for NOVUS INDUSTRY SOLUTIONS to streamline inventory management, procurement, and production tracking.
+This system serves as the capstone project for BACHELOR OF SCIENCE IN INFORMATION TECHNOLOGY at CITY COLLEGE OF CALAMBA.

 The primary objective of this system is to automate the tracking of materials, manage supplier relationships, and generate accurate inventory reports to reduce operational overhead and prevent stockouts.